coda/packs-sdk/docs/reference/sdk/types/core.ParamValues.md

 Ƭ **ParamValues**<`ParamDefsT`\>: { [K in keyof ParamDefsT]: ParamDefsT[K] extends OptionalParamDef<infer S\> ?
 TypeOfMap<S\> \| undefined : ParamDefsT[K] extends ParamDef<infer T\> ?
 TypeOfMap<T\> : never } & `any`[]

-The type for the set of argument values that are passed to formula's `execute` function, based on the parameter defintion for that formula.
+The type for the set of argument values that are passed to formula's `execute` function, based on the parameter definition for that formula.

 #### Type parameters